 |Double-stranded endonuclease||5 units||No conversion|

 The protein is produced by a recombinant E. coli strain carrying the recombinant thermolabile uracil DNA glycosylase gene isolated from a marine bacteria.

-Unit definition: One unit is defined as the amount of Thermolabile UDG required to release 1 nmol of uracil from dU-containing DNA in one hour at 37°C.
+One unit is the amount of Thermolabile UDG required to release 1 nmol of uracil from dU-containing DNA in one hour at 37°C.

-Customers performing high-volume, repetitive assays can benefit from addition of Uracil-DNA Glycosylase (UDG) to their workflow to exclude carryover contamination.
+If performing high-volume, repetitive assays can benefit from adding Uracil-DNA Glycosylase (UDG) to their workflow to exclude carryover contamination.

-PCR experiments are performed using dUTP in the nucleotide mix and incubated with UDG prior to the PCR amplification.
+PCR experiments are performed using dUTP in the nucleotide mix and incubated with UDG before PCR amplification.
 UDG removes uracil from the PCR product so that, in each new reaction, residual products are digested and prevented from amplifying while the actual DNA templates are unaffected.
-This prevents carryover contamination from PCR, qPCR and RT-PCR that leads to false positive results.
+This prevents carryover contamination from PCR, qPCR and RT-PCR that leads to false-positive results.

 Using an elevated cDNA synthesis step at 55°C maintains Cq values.
-QIAGEN OEM portfolio includes StableScript Reverse Transcriptase (cat. no. P7720L), a thermostable M-MLV RNase H minus reverse transcriptase.
-The StableScript enzyme has an optimal reaction temperature of 50°C to 65°C and pairs well with QIAGEN’s Thermolabile UDG (cat. no. G5020L).
+The StableScript enzyme has an optimal reaction temperature of 50–65°C and pairs well with Thermolabile UDG (G5020L).

 Protein concentration is determined by OD280 absorbance.